-Twenty minutes from Sharjah, south of the straits of Hormuz lies the Hamriyah Free Zone.
+Twenty minutes from Sharjah, south of the straits of Hormuz lies the Hamriyah Free Zone (HFZ).
 A land of opportunity.

 If you’re looking to establish a presence in the United Arab Emirates, Hamriyah Free Zone is a great place to start.
-This guide will provide an overview of what you need to do to set up a company in the Hamriyah Free Zone.
+This guide will provide an overview of what you need to do to set up a company in the HFZF.

 We’ll cover everything from licensing and registration requirements to setting up bank accounts and getting your business online.
 So if you’re ready to take the plunge into the exciting world of UAE business, keep reading!

 Setting up a business at the Hamriyah Free Zone comes with a range of benefits.
 But how does one get started?

 Lots of prospective investors have asked this question.
 The answer is simple – it’s quite convenient to set up a business in the Hamriyah.
 Let’s look at what you would need to get started:

 First and foremost, think about the types of businesses that can be registered in the Hamriyah Free Zone.

 In the Hamriyah Freezone (HFZ), foreign entrepreneurs can create free zone establishments (FZE) and free zone companies (FZC).
 In this free zone, foreign enterprises are permitted to open branch offices.
 The following are the primary distinctions between the two categories of businesses that can be founded in the Hamriyah Freezone:

 At least two managers or directors, as well as a secretary, are required in both types of businesses.
 A minimum of one director and one secretary must also be UAE residents.
 The HFZA, on the other hand, allows one of the directors to serve as the company’s secretary in the Hamriyah Free Zone.